memgraph/docs/cypher-manual/clauses/return.md

 ## 7. Returning elements with an alias

-You can specify an alias for an element in the `RETURN` statement using `AS`.
+You can specify an alias for an element in the `RETURN` statement using `AS`:

 ```cypher
 MATCH (c:Country { name: 'United Kingdom'})